Notes on Wisdom

 Mystical vs. rational wisdom techniques

-To understand and make our way in the world around us, we try to systematize, to find regularities, to discover cause-and-effect relationships, and so forth.
-We create a map, using our knowledge of the territory that we have passed through, to help us predict the territory we are about to enter.
+To understand and navigate the world around us, we try to systematize, to find regularities, to discover cause-and-effect relationships, and so forth.
+We create a map, using our knowledge of the territory that we have passed through, to help us anticipate the territory we are to enter.
 By extrapolating from suggestive patterns in the world, our maps can illuminate things we do not experience directly, and can suggest places to look to discover more than we might have stumbled upon on our own.
-Habits of rational thinking [LW · GW] help us to keep our maps from misrepresenting the territory, and warn us about where our maps might be misleading even when they are as accurate as we can make them.
+Habits of rational thinking [LW · GW] help us keep our maps from misrepresenting the territory, and warn us of where our maps might be misleading even when they are as accurate as we can make them.

-Mystical wisdom techniques suggest a different way to go about it: rather than just improving your map and your map-reading, take some time also to look directly at the territory and improve the quality of your vision.
+Mystical[15] wisdom techniques suggest a different way to go about it: rather than just improving your map and your map-reading, take some time also to look directly at the territory and improve the quality of your vision.
 The advantage of this approach is that you lose the compression artifacts and other errors that come from trying to reconstruct the territory from the map.
-A disadvantage is that while maps can sometimes be shared, visions have to be turned into maps before they can be — and by the time you have turned your vision into a map, there may be little to recommend it when compared with maps arrived at through more rational methods.
+A disadvantage is that while maps can sometimes be shared, visions have to be turned into maps before they can be—and by the time you have turned your vision into a map, there may be little to recommend it over maps arrived at through other methods.

 See also